skamal13/discussion/README.md

 Time Complexity works in O(n*log n).
 This is because the list is being split in log(n) calls and the merging process takes linear time in each call.

 ### 3) Space Complexity?
 Space complexity is always O(n).
-This is because the list have to store the elements in arrays.
+This is because the list have to store the elements somewhere, in this case using arrays.

 ### 4) Advanced: Improvements on the algorithm? parallelize using multithreading/multiprocessing